Tips and Tricks of Android Studio

 No no, we are not going to kill anyone :)) I mean to say that we all know that Android Studio provides a number of features that can be used for faster Application development but do we use all those features?
-The answer is NO. But if you want to write codes in a faster and convenient way, then you must have to use all the features that Android Studio provides.
+The answer is NO. But if you want to write codes in a faster and convenient way, then you must know all the features that Android Studio provides.
 So, let’s look upon some of the Tips and Tricks of Android Studio.

 1. Setting the Theme

 The theme of the IDE plays an important role in determining the time that we can spend on Android Studio to write code.
-So, a good and eye soothing theme must be there.
+So, a good and eye-soothing theme must be there.
 To change the Theme and color of the Android Studio, go to: